wizardofzos/pyracf/README.md

 ## Updates

+### 0.8.0 (acl, gfilter, rfilter methods)
+- selection method gfilter (supports RACF generic patterns) and rfilter (for regex patterns) supports as many parameters as there are index columns in the frame
+- reporting method acl, produces frame with access list, may be used on the entity frames or on the access frames
+- internal frames _connectByGroup and _connectByUser, as alternate index on connectData
+- internal frames _grouptreeLines and _ownertreeLines that return all groups up until SYS1 (or upto a user ID)
+- correlate() invoked automatically by parse() and fancycli()

 ### 0.7.1 (General instead of Generic)
 - fixed: Generic should be General resource profiles, variables and methods renamed
 - Mapping between IRRDBU00 record types and variables centralized in a dict